neroist/nimitheme/README.md

 ## License

-This project is licensed under the MIT license.
+This project and WebUI is licensed under the GPL-2.0 license.